groatnz/groatnz/pages/tech-skills.md

 Although not a graphic designer I have a strong aesthetic sense and comfortable skills in Adobe Photoshop and Illustrator.
 I'm also a font nerd.

-## Web Standards and Protocols – HTML, CSS, XML, Javascript : Expert
+## Full Stack Web – HTML, CSS, XML, Javascript : Expert
 I have been writing pure HTML since 1995 and HTML + Client side Javascript since 1997.
 I was responsible for introducing web technologies into Renishaw plc both as a Rapid Application Development (RAD) tool and also as the user interface for an intranet based distributed application.
 This project involved considerable use of XML as a server side data transfer mechanism.

 At Sendo I introduced XML as the data transfer mechanism between the order processing system and the handset configuration system and designed an XML system for managing and compiling MMI resources such as bitmaps, languages and melodies.
 I was also responsible for the design and implementation of the Intranet web site.
 This included a universal front end for handset test and diagnostics.
 At Sendo I implemented an Over The Air (OTA) diagnostic information system using XML and SOAP.